Upperlands: Name

-Upperlands takes its name from the townland of Upperland (a townland of 568 acres) in which part of it lies (the rest lies in the townland of Tirgarvil (a townland of 435 acres).
+Upperlands takes its name from the townland of the same name (a townland of 568 acres) in which part of it lies (the rest lies in the townland of Tirgarvil (a townland of 435 acres).
 The townland of Upperland gets its name from the garbled pronunciation of the Irish Áth an Phoirt Leathain.
 This has historically been anglicised as Aghfortlany, Aportlaughan, Apportlane, Amfordlan, Ampurtain and Ampertaine.
-The latter is the name of the local primary school.